kinman0224/lcc-compiler/README.md

 # lcc-mips
-C compiler which MIPS version which programming in VS2015.
+C compiler with MIPS version which programming in VS2015.